 Graham is an electronic and industrial engineer with a technical, R&D, and management career in small business.
 His experience covers analog electronics, industrial automation, energy efficiency, and HVAC (heating, ventilation and air conditioning).
 Following the completion of a Masters in Sustainable Energy at RMIT in 2008, he has made contributions to the energy and climate areas.
 His research aims to develop an improved systems-based methodology for EROI (energy return on investment) for fossil and non-fossil electricity generation.
 The research will draw on the field of Biophysical Economics, the history of energy transitions, markets, renewables integration, and engineering.
 The aim is to provide a more comprehensive metric for energy supply technologies that better captures “societal value”, to inform energy and climate policy.

-Working with environmental non-governmental organisations, Kate has worked on the European Union’s policy responses to forest governance reforms and illegal logging, specifically the EU forest governance, law and trade (FLEGT) initiative, as well as the development of the REDD+ mechanism (reducing emissions from deforestation and forest degradation) at the UNFCCC.
-She has been following the UN climate negotiations since 2009, focusing on the role of forests and land-use in climate mitigation, and the human rights impacts of climate policies.
-Kate holds an MSc in Environmental Technology from Imperial College London.
-She has published on equity and human rights, distributive climate justice, and illegal logging and trade, and is now undertaking a PhD investigating the science-policy interface around terrestrial carbon science in international climate politics.
+Kate holds an MSc in Environmental Technology from Imperial College London, and a BA from Latrobe University.
+For the past 10 years Kate has worked with environmental non-governmental organisations on forests, climate change and human rights, particularly the European Union’s policy responses to forest governance reforms and illegal logging, and the development of the REDD+ mechanism (reducing emissions from deforestation and forest degradation) at the UNFCCC.
+She has been following the UN climate negotiations since 2009, and has published on equity and human rights, distributive climate justice, and illegal logging and trade.
+Kate is now undertaking a PhD investigating the science-policy interface around terrestrial carbon science in international climate politics.

 PhD Project: The politics of accounting: equitable approaches to land-use in a carbon constrained world

-Emissions from agriculture and land-use contribute roughly a quarter of global greenhouse gas emissions, yet at the same time the land sector is crucial to the pursuit of sustainable development and poverty eradication, and a large number of people depend upon land for food, fuel, and livelihoods.
-The newly concluded Paris Agreement raises the possibility of unprecedented reliance on land-based mitigation, with the long-term goal of achieving a “balance between anthropogenic emissions by sources and removals by sinks”.
-A key dilemma is how to secure land-based mitigation so as to enhance ambitious climate action, without undermining food security or other essential land-uses.
+Emissions from agriculture and land-use contribute roughly a quarter of global greenhouse gas emissions, yet at the same time the land sector is crucial to the pursuit of sustainable development and poverty eradication.
+The newly concluded Paris Agreement raises the possibility of unprecedented reliance on land-based mitigation, with its long-term goal of achieving a “balance between anthropogenic emissions by sources and removals by sinks”.
+A key dilemma is how to secure land-based mitigation so as to enhance ambitious climate action, while providing synergies between climate and development goals.

 Supervisors: A/Prof. Peter Christoff, Prof. Robyn Eckersley